spotify/threaddump-analyzer/README.md

 * Change toString test methods into toHtml test methods and remove the corresponding toString methods from the source code.

+* Add a line above each <h2> element in the CSS and remove some <hr>s from the HTML code.

 * Say "... threads with no stack" for threads with no stack, rather than "... threads with this stack".

+* If all lines share the same prefix, strip it away before analyzing so we can parse dumps like this one: http://pastebin.com/fcSqxsku

 * If a thread is waiting for another thread to release a lock, make sure there's a clickable reference from the waiter to the holder.